thinh105/thinh105/README.md

 ## 💬 My Story <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="80">

-- I graduated college with a Bachelor in Computer Applications degree at Pune University (India) in 2014
+- 2014: I graduated from Pune University (India) with a Bachelor in Computer Applications degree.

-- I got several jobs that were NOT in the IT field.
+- 2014-2019: I got several jobs that were NOT in the IT field.
 In the digital marketing field, to be precise.
 Still involve computers, applications, networks but not coding.

-- Time passes, but I still feel passionate a lot about programming.
+Time passes, but I still feel passionate a lot about programming.

-- In late 2019, I quit my job and re-learned how to code again.
+- Late 2019: I quit my job and re-learned how to code again.
 Many things have changed, but luckily, the principles were the same.

-- In 2020, I'm working on my personal project - a travel agency website named Tourino.
+- 2020: I'm working on my personal project - a travel agency website named Tourino.

 - **And now, I'm looking for a Javascript Backend job on NodeJS.**